triton-inference-server/pytriton/docs/installation.md

 ## Building binaries from source

-The binary package can be built from the source, which enables not only modifications to the PyTriton code, but also the integration of other versions of the Triton Inference Server, including custom-builds.
+The binary package can be built from the source, which enables modifications to the PyTriton code, as well as the integration of other versions of the Triton Inference Server, including custom builds.
-For further information on building the PyTriton binary, refer to the [Building page](building.md)
+For further information on building the PyTriton binary, refer to the [Building](building.md) page.